raspberrypilearning/create-your-own-world/en/step_4.md

 ## Coding your world

-Let's allow the `player` sprite to walk through doors into other rooms.
+The `player` sprite should be able to walk through doors into other rooms.

 Your project contains backdrops for additional rooms:

 ![screenshot](images/world-backdrops.png)

 --- task ---

 Create a new 'for all sprites' variable called `room`{:class="blockdata"} to keep track of which room the `player` sprite is in.

 [[[generic-scratch-add-variable]]]